CeeDee Lamb: 2020 season

 Lamb made his NFL debut in the season-opener against the Los Angeles Rams on NBC Sunday Night Football, recording five receptions for 59 yards in the 20–17 road loss.
 In the next game against the Atlanta Falcons, Lamb caught six passes for 106 yards, including a 24-yard reception to help set up the Cowboys' game winning field goal during the narrow 40–39 comeback victory.
 Two weeks later against the Cleveland Browns, Lamb had five receptions for 79 yards and two touchdowns in the 49–38 loss.
 Playing against the New York Giants in Week 5, he was the number one target at 11 total targets, making eight receptions for 124 yards, in the eventual 37–34 victory.
-During a Week 9 24-19 loss to the Pittsburgh Steelers, Lamb caught four passes for 71 yards and his third touchdown of the season while also losing his first fumble of his career.
-During a Week 15 41-33 victory over the San Francisco 49ers, Lamb recorded five catches for 85 yards and returned an onside kick attempt for a 47-yard touchdown.
+During a Week 9 24–19 loss to the Pittsburgh Steelers, Lamb caught four passes for 71 yards and his third touchdown of the season while also losing his first fumble of his career.
+During a Week 15 41–33 victory over the San Francisco 49ers, Lamb recorded five catches for 85 yards and returned an onside kick attempt for a 47-yard touchdown.
 In the next game against the Philadelphia Eagles, Lamb recorded three catches for 65 yards, including a 52-yard touchdown reception, and rushed once for a 19-yard touchdown during the 37–17 victory.

 Lamb finished his rookie season with 74 receptions for 935 yards and five touchdowns to go along with 10 carries for 82 yards and a touchdown in 16 games and 14 starts.
 He finished second to Justin Jefferson among rookies in receiving yards.

 2021 season

-During the season-opening 31-29 road loss to the Tampa Bay Buccaneers, Lamb had seven receptions for 104 yards and a touchdown.
-During a Weel 5 44-20 victory over the New York Giants, he caught four passes for 84 yards and a touchdown to go along with a four-yard rush.
-In the next game against the New England Patriots, Lamb caught the game-winning 35-yard touchdown in overtime, finishing with nine receptions for 149 yards and two touchdowns in the 35-29 overtime road victory.
-During a Week 10 43-3 victory over Atlanta Falcons, he had six receptions for 94 yards and two touchdowns to go along with a 12-yard carry.
-During a Week 16 56-14 victory over the Washington Football Team, Lamb caught four passes for 66 yards, giving him his first career 1,000-yard season.
+During the season-opening 31–29 road loss to the Tampa Bay Buccaneers, Lamb had seven receptions for 104 yards and a touchdown.
+During a Week 5 44–20 victory over the New York Giants, he caught four passes for 84 yards and a touchdown to go along with a four-yard rush.
+In the next game against the New England Patriots, Lamb caught the game-winning 35-yard touchdown in overtime, finishing with nine receptions for 149 yards and two touchdowns in the 35–29 overtime road victory.
+During a Week 10 43–3 victory over the Atlanta Falcons, he had six receptions for 94 yards and two touchdowns to go along with a 12-yard carry.
+During a Week 16 56–14 victory over the Washington Football Team, Lamb caught four passes for 66 yards, giving him his first career 1,000-yard season.

 Lamb finished his second professional season with a team-leading 79 receptions for 1,102 yards and six touchdowns (tied for second on the team) in 16 games and 13 starts.
 He was selected to his first Pro Bowl after the season as a replacement for Cooper Kupp, who participated in Super Bowl LVI.
 Lamb was ranked 95th by his fellow players on the NFL Top 100 Players of 2022.